Justo-Tapiador/jhs/README.md

 delimiters <?jhs and ?> to insert javascript code into de html code (this code will be executed in the server side, not in the client side).
-As you already know, code delimiters <script> </script> are html tags where you can insert javascript code that will be executed in the client side, but JHS delimiter are not HTML tags).
+As you already know, code delimiters <script> </script> are html tags where you can insert javascript code that will be executed in the client side, but JHS delimiters are not HTML tags).
 There is a JHS 'echo' function which is similar to the PHP echo function.
 Here it is a simple 'HELLO WORLD' page example, written with JHS, you may call it 'hello-world.jhs':